-Ultimately, the word pure comes from the Latin purus for fire.
+The word pure comes from the Latin purus for fire.
 Slang presumably arising from seventies America describes a player as a baller, a man who ‘plays the ladies’.
-Seen in a negative light, just as a pure player is one who manipulates others, the same term as the French and English see it as something that exploits the internet’s sources.
-The intellectual French probably won't cry it's infiltrated their language though, as this is a media-tech phenomenon: that's allowed.
+Seen in a negative light, a pure player is one who manipulates others - or something which exploits the internet’s sources.
+The intellectual French probably won't worry that the term infiltrated their language though, as this is a media-tech phenomenon: that's allowed.

 Illustration: ©Henning Studte